ktorio/ktor-documentation/topics/client-webrtc.md

 pc.addTrack(video)
 ```

+Media capture is platform-specific:

-On the web, this uses `navigator.mediaDevices.getUserMedia`.
-On Android, it uses the Camera2 API and you must request
+* On the web, it uses `navigator.mediaDevices.getUserMedia`.
+* On Android, it uses the Camera2 API.
+You need to request camera and microphone permissions separately.
-microphone/camera permissions manually.
-On iOS, it uses AVFoundation API and you should also request any permissions manually.
+* On iOS, it uses the AVFoundation API.
+You also need to request the required permissions separately.
+* On JVM, it uses [webrtc-java](https://github.com/devopvoid/webrtc-java) to access the system camera and microphone.
+The operating system may prompt the
+  user for permission.

-The client will try to find the most suitable media device according to the specified constraints or throw `WebRtcMedia.DeviceException`.
+The client selects the most suitable media device based on the specified constraints.
+If no suitable device is available,
+it throws `WebRtcMedia.DeviceException`.

-> `WebRtcClient`, `WebRtcPeerConnection`, `WebRtcMedia.Track` and other interfaces are `AutoCloseable`.
+> `WebRtcClient`, `WebRtcPeerConnection`, `WebRtcMedia.Track`, and other interfaces implement `AutoCloseable`.
-> Make sure to call the `close()` method to free resources when no longer needed.
+> Call the `close()` function to free resources when you no longer need them.
+>
 {style="note"}